hamecoded/ChartnGrid/README.md

 ### Dev Run
 - `npm install`
-- `npm install webpack-dev-server -g`
+*(optionally you can have webpack-dev-server installed globally `npm install webpack-dev-server -g`)*
 - `npm start` which will now listen on localhost:8080.
 *(in the background it is set to execute `webpack-dev-server --progress --colors --inline`)*